chinapedia/wikipedia.abstract.en/Page/Pennsylvania.md

 Recreation

-Dorney_Park_Steel_Force_Thunderhawk.jpg Steel Force and Thunderhawk roller coasters in Allentown]]
+Steel Force and Thunderhawk roller coasters in Allentown]]

 Pennsylvania is home to the nation's first zoo, the Philadelphia Zoo.[182]
 Other long-accredited AZA zoos include the Erie Zoo and the Pittsburgh Zoo & PPG Aquarium.
 The Lehigh Valley Zoo and ZOOAMERICA are other notable zoos.
 The Commonwealth boasts some of the finest museums in the country, including the Carnegie Museums in Pittsburgh, the Philadelphia Museum of Art, and several others.
 One unique museum is the Houdini Museum in Scranton, the only building in the world devoted to the legendary magician.[183]
-Pennsylvania is also home to the National Aviary, located in Pittsburgh.
-Baughman's_Rock_Overlook.ogv timelapse]]
+Pennsylvania is also home to the National Aviary, located in Pittsburgh. timelapse]]

 All 121 state parks in Pennsylvania feature free admission.